nolan-h-hamilton/ROCCO/README.md

 ### Input/Output

-* *Input*: Samples' `.bam` alignments (`-i`) or one `.bw` bigWig file, and a reference genome assembly (`-g`) for chromosome sizes and annotation of blacklisted regions (if available)
+* *Input*: Samples' `.bam` alignments (`-i`) and a reference genome assembly (`-g`) for chromosome sizes
-* *Output*: BED file of consensus peak regions (Default format is BED3: `chrom,start,end`).
-Use `--peak_mode both` to obtain both narrow and broad peak calls.
+* *Output*: BED file of consensus peak regions (Default format is BED3: `chrom,start,end`). narrowPeak and gappedPeak outputs are supported for BAM inputs.
+Use `--peak_mode both`.

 ## How

-ROCCO models consensus peak calling as a constrained optimization problem with constraints/penalties for the total proportion of the genome selected as enriched and a fragmentation penalty (TV) to promote spatial consistency in active regions and sparsity elsewhere.
+ROCCO models consensus peak calling as an optimization problem: select the most enriched genomic regions as peaks while controlling total genomic coverage and discouraging fragmented calls.

+* Enrichment is measured by a read density score in the selected genomic regions
+* Budget proportions calibrate selection penalties that control total genomic coverage
+* Fragmentation is controlled via a total variation penalty, multiplied by a penalty parameter $\gamma$ ($\gamma \sum_i |x_{i+1} - x_i|$).

 ## Why